data-preservation-programs/singularity/docs/en/cli-reference/wallet/README.md

    singularity wallet command [command options] [arguments...]

 COMMANDS:
-   import      Import a wallet from exported private key list        List all imported wallets add-remote  Add remote wallet remove      Remove a wallet help, h     Shows a list of commands or help for one command
+   import   Import a wallet from exported private key list     List all imported wallets remove   Remove a wallet help, h  Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help